wbgospo/wb-enterprise-migration/README.md

-# Notes when testing the demo account in the WB Enterprise account
+# Guidelines for Access after Migration to the WB Enterprise account

+## Browser access

+Accessing any non-public page on an account migrated to the WB Enterprise requires SSO log in.
+If you are connecting from a WB computer, then the SSO will be automatic.
+If you are connecting from a personal computer, then you need to log in using your YubiKey.

+SSO log-in is not required for external collaborators.

-## Client
+## Clients

 ### GitHub Desktop

-#### WB computer - member

-Works without action: FALSE

-**Action needed**: User needs to log out and then log in again to use repos in accounts in the enterprise account
+The first time you push to an account migrated to the WB Enterprise account using GitHub Desktop, you will need to log out and log in again in GitHub Desktop.

-#### WB computer - external

-Works without action: TRUE
+If you do not do this, you will get an error that you do not have access to that repository.

+To do this, go to GitHub desktop.
+Then go to `File` -> `Options` - `Account`.
+Select GitHub.com and sign out and then sign in again.
+You will then be able to push to the repository.

+This does not apply to external users.

-### Git bash
+### Git bash/Git CLI

-#### WB computer

-Works without action: FALSE

-**Action needed**: User needs to delete the credentials in the credential manager and then pull.
+The first time you push to an account migrated to the WB Enterprise account using Git bash/Git CLI, you will need to refresh your credentials.

+To do so on a Windows computer, follow these instructions:

 1. Search for "Credential Manager" in the windows menu
 2. Look in the "Windows Credentials" tab for the `git:https://github.com` item
 3. Expand that item and click "Remove"
-4. Go back to git bash and run any command that needs authentication. `git push`, `git pull` (on a private repo), `git clone` etc.
+4. Go back to Git bash/Git CLI and run any command that needs authentication. `git push`, `git pull` (on a private repo), etc.

-### VSCode

-#### WB computer
-If having Git Bash installed on the computer and choosing that as the terminal in VSCode, then that works given that Git bash has been setup as described above.
+5. Follow the authentication steps.

+This does not apply to external users.

+### VSCode, RStudio and other IDEs using Git bash/Git CLI

+The first time you push to an account migrated to the WB Enterprise account using an IDE that uses Git bash/Git CLI, you will need to follow the instructions in the Git bash/Git CLI section above.

+This does not apply to external users.

 ### GitKraken

-Added GitKraken to approved third-party application: https://github.com/organizations/wbgdemo/settings/oauth_application_policy

-#### WB computer

-Works without action: FALSE

-**Action needed**: User needs to log out and then log back in

-### RStudio

-#### WB computer
-Works without action: TRUE.
-However, I deleted the credentials before trying this as I tried GitBash first.

-## Settings

-### Repo creation

-> Members will be able to create only selected repository types.
-Outside collaborators can never create repositories.

-We want to be in control of the repos to be created on our account.
-So we would like to be able to disable the possibility for members to create repos of all types.

-Currently this is set on enterprise level that members can create public and private repos but not internal repos.
-We think this should be up to each account owner.

-### Delete and transfer repos
-> Allow members to delete or transfer repositories for this organization If enabled, members with admin permissions for the repository will be able to delete or transfer public and private repositories.
-If disabled, only organization owners can delete or transfer repositories.

-This is enabled on the enterprise level.
-We would like to disable this option as we do not want the risk that a team member by accident (or maliciously) transfer away or delete a repo.
+The first time you push to an account migrated to the WB Enterprise account using GitKraken, you will, similarly to GitHub Desktop log out and log in again in GitKraken.

+To do so, go to `File` -> `Preferences` -> `Integration` -> `GitHub` and then click `Disconnect`.
+Then log in again.